 TBHI specializes in teaching you how to relax when delivering telehealth.
-It offers you a step-by-step learning path of online training and consultation that helps you be legally and ethically compliant, clinically proficient, and able to handle even the most difficult of clinical scenarios.
+It offers you a step-by-step learning path of online training that helps you be legally and ethically compliant, clinically proficient, and able to handle even the most difficult of clinical scenarios.
 All training is evidence-based, available 24/7 through any device, and most count toward legal and ethical requirements for licensure.
-Consultation is available with and without staff training for enterprise clients.

 - Telehealth Group Therapy — Exciting, highly interactive telehealth learning experience designed to get answers to your questions about legally and ethically managing telehealth group therapy.
 Digital class will allow you to connect with colleagues ahead of time to ask questions and share answers.
 Distinguished faculty will lead you through telehealth group therapy theory and exercises.

 - Telehealth Clinical Best Practices Workshop — Live, interactive webinar, w/ 4 CME, or CE hours to discuss preventing and handling complex clinical issues.

 - Evidence-Based & Practical Telesupervision Digital Workshop – Live, highly interactive telehealth workshop designed by telehealth supervisors for telehealth supervisors.
 Come interact, learn by doing, and experience how good it can be!